OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 |image_provider_list_empty|

-Then, **click the plus button** and fill the form.
-We will be using virtual edge cluster type with lxc hypervisor.
+Then, **click the plus button** and fill in the form.
+We will be using the virtual Edge Cluster type with the LXC hypervisor.

 |image_provider_create_step1|